ryansakurai/tech-certification/README.md

         error:
             code: string
             details: string
-    Meaning: The email is already in use.
+    Meaning: Email is already in use.
 ```

 #### GET `/{studentEmail}`